Tapir79/darkflow_yolov2_custom_model/README.md

 ````

 # Custom object detection:
-We're not training everything from scratch.
-Instead we're using something called transfer learning.
-This is the case when you have a *small dataset and pretrained model with similar data*.

-* We take a pretrained model like yolov2 or yolov2-tiny.
-This is the **base model**
-* We remove the **head** of the base model a.k.a the few first layers of the model
-* We **freeze** the base model.
-This means that we don't touch the weights of the base model anymore.
-* We create our own custom head and attach it to the base model.
-* The custom head is what we're training here with our custom images.

 For a decent model you need at least 1000 good images and good labels per detected class.
-With decent we're talking about 70-80 % detection accuracy.
+With decent we're talking about 60 % detection accuracy.
 * Images should be from different angles and you should have images of the detected object partly covered etc.
 * You can also try to make your own image pyramids and twist, flip, rotate and squash the images before labeling.
 This is like manual pooling.
 * The more images you have the better model you get.